krupa216/Supermarket-Sales-EDA/README.md

 ## Supermarket Sales EDA

+## problem statement:
+  Retail supermarkets generate large volumes of transactional data, but without analysis it is difficult to understand sales trends, customer behavior, and branch performance.
+This project analyzes supermarket sales data to extract insights that support better business decision-making.

 Project Overview:
-This project is about Exploratory Data Analysis on a supermarket sales dataset & data visualization.
+This project focuses on Exploratory Data Analysis of a supermarket sales dataset and data visualization to extract insights from large datasets for data-driven decision-making.

 ## Tools Used
 - Power BI (Dashboard & DAX) was used to build an interactive dashboard.